-In order to make your life simple and to help you in your search for the best wealth advisor for ultra high net worth portfolios, we are happy to share 6 tips for choosing a wealth advisor.
+In order to make your life simple and to help you in your search for the best wealth manager for ultra high net worth portfolios, we are happy to share 6 tips for choosing a wealth manager.

 Tip 1 – Know your net worth and find an advisor who works with similar account sizes.
 Generally, if you have more than $1 million in investible assets, then a wealth manager will be a good option for you.